Finding the Top Financial Advisor Firms in Waltham, MA

 The Harvest Group

-The Harvest Group is a fee-based firm with five advisors on staff.
-The team includes three certified financial planners (CFPs), three chartered retirement planning counselors (CRPCs), one chartered market technician (CMT), one certified investment management analyst (CIMA) and one certified divorce financial analyst (CDFA).
+The Harvest Group is a fee-based firm with a staff of advisors including three certified financial planners (CFPs), three chartered retirement planning counselors (CRPCs), one chartered market technician (CMT), one certified investment management analyst (CIMA) and one certified divorce financial analyst (CDFA).

 Wealth management fees are based on a percentage of assets under management while financial planning fees have a flat rate.
 Some advisors at the firm earn commissions for selling securities.
 This is a conflict of interest, but all must act in the best interest when serving as an advisor.

 The Harvest Group Background